 Are you consistently mad at 6 pm, after a long day with your baby and feeling touched out or burnt out?
 Sometimes it takes keeping a log to pick up on these patterns.

 If you need a more guided journal, check out The Postpartum Depression Workbook.

-When you feel yourself becoming consumed by your anger/rage, try to reframe that thought.
+Try to reframe that thought when you feel yourself becoming consumed by your anger/rage.